 To assist you in preparing your proposal we have provided the following links:

 - Scoring Rubric We strongly encourage you to organize your narrative around the categories identified on this rubric.
 Please respond to each of the criteria separately and specifically.

 If you have any questions regarding the UGR grant program contact the IPSSP office at IPSSP@ship.edu or call 717-477-1251.

-Students funded through the Undergraduate Research Grant Program are required to present their research results at the Celebration of Student Research Conference in April.
+- SU Minds@Work Conference: Students funded through the Undergraduate Research Grant Program are required to present their research results at the 4/19/2016 conference.